What's New: From the Lab

 June 22nd, 2023

 The best Fairway Woods for 2023 are becoming harder and harder to identify.
 Performance improvements are impressive from almost every manufacturer.
 Each produces more distance, optimized spin and more accuracy.
 Plus, new materials and new designs are giving golfers more choices in lofts and head size.
+We will be creating a new list for 2024 starting in February, 2024.
 Whether you use your fairway woods mostly off the tee or from any lie, here’s our recommendations for best fairway woods for 2023.
 Get the right shaft for fairway woods The proper shaft in fairway woods makes ALL the difference in achieving optimal distance, consistency and accuracy.
 Especially with the advancements in technology, your old shaft may not be optimal for new heads.
 When fitting fairway woods, the key is to choose a shaft that has a little more weight that the driver shaft.
 And, the tip section should be slightly softer to help get the ball in the air.
 More more information, read: What Happens When Golf Shafts are Not Right for YOUR Swing.
-Schedule Lifetime Woods Fitting Methodology for selecting the best fairway woods for 2023 We categorize fairway woods based on the distance that a golfer hits their 3-wood.
-However, preference on head size is unique to the golfer.
-Even if...
+Schedule Lifetime Woods Fitting Methodology for selecting the best fairway woods for 2023 We categorize fairway woods based on the distance that a golfer hits their...
 Read More

 UST Mamiya Recoil DART Shaft Review